Watershed Studies Institute (WSI) - News Archive

 The Watershed Studies Institute also offers a non-thesis track in Watershed Science, designed in part to help K-12 teachers earn their master's degree while continuing to work full time.

 These changes to the Watershed Science degree take effect immediately and will be

-detailed in the next MSU Graduate Bulletin.
-For more information on the program, see
+detailed in the next Murray State Graduate Bulletin.
+For more information on the program,

 01/28/2010 - Watershed Studies Institute Announces Grant Recipients

 The Watershed Studies Institute (WSI) at Murray State University is pleased to announce the recipients of the Watershed Graduate Research Support Grants for 2010.

 Five graduate students submitted outstanding proposals that aim to expand our understanding of aquatic systems.
 Recipients of these grants will use them for salary, research supplies, or tuition and will present their research at the WSI Research Symposium during Murray State's Scholar's Week in 2011.